-Rate of Return: The annual rate of return (loss) on plan investments, net of pension plan investment expense, was (17.4)% for the year ended September 30, 2022.
+Rate of Return: The annual rate of return (loss) on plan investments, net of pension plan investment expense, was 12.8% and (17.4)% for the years ended September 30, 2023 and 2022, respectively.
 The annual rate of return (loss) expresses investment performance, net of investment expense, adjusted for the changing amounts invested.